johnschatner/react-minesweeper/README.md

   </a>

   <p align="center">
-    A modern digital clock built with ReactJS
+    A very simple rendition of the classic MS Minesweeper game built with ReactJS
     <br />
     <a target="_blank" href="https://johns-minesweeper.netlify.app/"><strong>View Demo »</strong></a>
     <br />